Myopia Management

 Not only is myopia management expected to reduce the risk of future ocular disease, but it is also expected to allow your child to enjoy a smaller refractive error (having glasses that aren’t as thick!).

-Dr. Brittany Schauer and Dr. Wayne Aberle will work individually with your child through the Brilliant Futures Myopia Management Program using the CooperVision MiSight® 1-Day contact lens.
+Dr. Brittany Schauer, Dr. Wayne Aberle and Dr. Danielle Dyke will work individually with your child through the Brilliant Futures Myopia Management Program using the CooperVision MiSight® 1-Day contact lens.
 These contacts are FDA-approved to slow the progression of myopia in children age 8 to 12 at initiation of treatment.
+Please note that if your child is outside this age range, they can still wear the MiSight contact lens.

 Is my child a candidate for Myopia Management?